-- Be aware of your surroundings: Avoid going alone to areas that are unfamiliar or have few people around.
-Avoid going out late at night by yourself. - Do not leave bags and things unattended: Thieves will often take the opportunity to steal things that are left alone. - Do not leave purses, shopping bags, suitcases, cell phones, or valuables visible in vehicles: Thieves will often break into cars if they see such valuables. - Lock your cell phone with a PIN or biometric lock: Cell phones contain valuable information which thieves can take advantage of. - Be cautious of who you trust: Although most people from Hawaii are friendly and trustworthy, many criminals target tourists due to their naivete. - If you need help in an emergency call 911: This number is used for crime, fire, and medical emergencies.
+• Be aware of your surroundings: Avoid going alone to areas that are unfamiliar or have few people around.
+Avoid going out late at night by yourself.

-Children Policy

-Any CPC students who have children are allowed to bring them to CPC with previous authorization from the Director of Studies/Managing Director.
-You must notify CPC ahead of time if you plan to bring your children to CPC.
-You may bring your children to CPC if there is an emergency or situation when you have no other alternative.
-You will sign a waiver of responsibility because CPC staff cannot supervise children while you are in class.
+• Do not leave bags and things unattended: Thieves will often take the opportunity to steal things that are left alone.

+• Do not leave purses, shopping bags, suitcases, cell phones, or valuables visible in vehicles: Thieves will often break into cars if they see such valuables.

+• Lock your cell phone with a PIN or biometric lock: Cell phones contain valuable information which thieves can take advantage of.

+• Be cautious of who you trust: Although most people from Hawaii are friendly and trustworthy, many criminals target tourists due to their naivete.

+• If you need help in an emergency call 911: This number is used for crime, fire, and medical emergencies.